muratcan-yuksel/articles/web3/freecodecamp/storageFactory.md

 ```

 In this lesson, we'll create a contract that an contract new contracts.
 Yes, smart contracts can do that.
-"The ability for contracts to seamlessly interact with each other is known as `composability` "
+"The ability for contracts to seamlessly interact with each other is known as `composability` ".

+## Using a contract in another contract file

+There are more than 1 way to do that.
+The first one is to manually copy-paste the contract inside another contract.
+To do this, you need to copy what comes after the pragma solidity... and paste it in the contract you wish to use the former.

+Say that we've copy-pasted the contract into your new factory contract.
+Let's see what we can do with it: